Node's Package Management and Loading Mechanisms

 .catch(console.error);

 Node.js file streams are based on the core stream module. fs.createReadStream and fs.createWriteStream return readable and writable stream objects, respectively.
-They do not load the entire content into memory at once but rather maintain an internal buffer (default 64 KB) to read or write on demand, making them suitable for processing large files or continuous data streams.
+They do not load content into memory all at once but maintain an internal buffer (default 64 KB) to read or write as needed, making them suitable for processing large files or continuous data streams.

 - Common events:

-open(file descriptor ready),data(data chunk read),end(readable stream ended),finish(writable stream flushed),error(error occurred),close(resources released). - Important parameters:
+open(file descriptor ready),data(data block read),end(readable stream ended),finish(writable stream flushed),error(error occurred),close(resources released). - Important parameters:

-highWaterMark: Buffer size, used to control backpressure.encoding: Readable stream outputs Buffer by default, can set default character encoding.flags,mode: Control file opening method and permissions.- Backpressure: When the write target cannot keep up, the writable stream returns
+highWaterMark: Buffer size, used to control backpressure.encoding: Readable streams output Buffer by default; a default character encoding can be set.flags,mode: Control file opening method and permissions.- Backpressure: When the write target cannot keep up, the writable stream will return

-false, and the readable stream should pause until adrainevent is triggered.
-The built-inpipeandstream/promises.pipelinehandle this for you.
+false, and the readable stream should pause until thedrainevent is triggered.
+The built-inpipeandstream/promises.pipelinewill handle this for you.

 const fs = require('node:fs');